 This book, in Yiddish also has a subtitle - The Black Bishop.
 The author, Joshua (known as Shaye) Tiger, was one of the foremost Yiddish journalists in Europe.
 He was born in 1897 in Galicia, and lived in Vienna during the First World War, when he was correspondent for the Warsaw Yiddish daily, "Moment", and … Continue reading The Saint and the Renegade – a historical novel publshed on the 200th yahrzeit of the Baal Shem Tov, by S. Tiger, London 1960.

 Avrom Nochem Stencl came to London in 1936.
 He was born in Czeladz, near Sosnoviec, Poland, in 1897.
 His family was rabbinical, and he had lived in Germany for some years, where he was a published author.
 His first volume of poetry in London was published in 1937.
 Stencil was an amazingly prolific poet.
 I … Continue reading London Lyrics by A. N. Stencl, London, 1940 (Yiddish).

-By 1900 the Jewish Year Book was in its fifth year of publication, and was packed with useful information about the Jewish community in the British Empire.
-The original editor, Joseph Jacobs, had gone to the United States to work on the Jewish Encyclopedia.
-The new editor, Reverend Isidore Harris, was born in London in … Continue reading The Jewish Year Book, London, 1900, edited by Rev. Isidore Harris – Jews who served in British forces in the South African (Boer) War.
+This extract from the Jewish Year Book for 1907 gives some fascinating details about the history of London Jewish educational institutions and schools.By 1907 the Jewish Year Book was in its twelfth year of publication, and was packed with useful information about the Jewish community in the British Empire.
+The editor, Reverend Isidore Harris, was … Continue reading The Jewish Year Book, London, 1907: Educational Institutions, Schools and Classes.